awsdocs/iam-user-guide/doc_source/id_roles_providers_oidc_user-id.md

 You would create similar policies for users who sign in using Amazon Cognito, Facebook, Google, or another OpenID Connect–compatible IdP\.
 Those policies would use a different provider name as part of the path as well as different app IDs\.

-For more information about the web identity federation keys available for condition checks in policies, see [Available Keys for Web Identity Federation](reference_policies_iam-condition-keys.md#condition-keys-wif)\.
+For more information about the web identity federation keys available for condition checks in policies, see [Available Keys for AWS Web Identity Federation](reference_policies_iam-condition-keys.md#condition-keys-wif)\.